-The great amount of flexibility that cell manufacturing offers makes it ideal for either high or low volume manufacturing.
+The amount of flexibility that cell manufacturing offers makes it ideal for either high or low-volume manufacturing.

 Disadvantages of Cellular Manufacturing

-As we discussed, based on the volume or complexity of a project, more workers can be added to the cell.
+More workers can be added to the cell based on the volume or complexity of a project.
 However, there’s a saturation point where too many people can clog up the production line process, decreasing efficiency.

 There has to be a balance between the number of workstations required to match the product volume without introducing waste in operational processes that increases costs.

-But, this can easily be solved by adding a parallel production line, doubling the output with the same amount of time.
-This comes at a cost, however.
+Adding a parallel production line solves this problem, doubling the output in the same amount of time.
+This solution comes at a cost, however.
 Adding more cells means a lot of capital investment in equipment and manufacturing space.

 Most manufacturers, including automobile and appliance industries, use cellular manufacturing techniques.
 Yet it may not be suitable for all industries as some processes require more time than others or are specialized.

-Stainless steel refrigerator doors and high end grills with welded corners or hand brushed steels are an example of non-cell manufactured parts.
-The products are pulled out of the production line and sent off to craftsmen.
-This method can cause variable completion times and an increase in costs, so it’s only popular for high-end products.
+Stainless steel refrigerator doors and high-end grills with welded corners or hand brushed steels exemplify non-cell manufactured parts.
+The products are pulled out of the production line and sent off to workers.
+This method can cause variable completion times and increase costs, so it’s more helpful for high-end products.

 Why Hinge Manufacturers Should Use Cellular Manufacturing

 Cellular manufacturing is one of the smoothest and fastest methods for making hinges.
-This process can accommodate both small and large orders while helping to reduce costs.
+This process can accommodate small and large orders while helping reduce costs.

 Need 100 hinges?
 One worker would be capable of working the line until the end product is complete.
 Need 1000 hinges?
-Additional workers can be added to match throughput, or decreased to match the order size.
+Additional workers can be added to match throughput or decreased to meet the order size.

 At Weber Knapp, our cellular manufacturing lines are dedicated to product assembly.
 This allows us to quickly move inventory out the door once all the individual pieces are manufactured.

-Hinge manufacturing companies can lower waste and better control inventory costs with cellular manufacturing.
+Hinge manufacturing companies can lower waste and more effectively control inventory costs with cellular manufacturing.

 The Capabilities of a Hinge Manufacturer

-To learn more about what hinge manufacturers are capable of, check out our new Machining page!
+To learn more about what hinge manufacturers are capable of, check out our machining page!